adamsilver/fdpb/03-book-a-flight.md

 There are many seats on a plane, therefore there are many inputs on-screen.
 Traditional advice says radio buttons should be used when there are less than 7 choices, otherwise use a select box.
 As designers, rules allow us to think less.
 In the context of a long form, the rule makes sense.
 But there are always exceptions to the rule.
 When blindly accept rules, without thinking about the context, the resulting solution can suffer.

 Our context is different.
 Choosing a seat is a niche interaction and therefore benefits from special treatment.
 Also, we don't have the same problem as a standard form because we're using One Thing Per Page from chapter 2.
-This lets us use the majority of the screen to design something better.
+This lets us use the majority of the screen to design something better: we're not limited for space.

 ### Layout